lokasoft/racktables-to-netbox/INSTALLATION.md

    - Check if custom fields were properly added to NetBox
    - Verify field names match those expected in the script
    - Restart NetBox after adding custom fields
+   - Check the output of the set_custom_fields.py script for errors

 5. **Memory or Performance Issues**